lisp-docs/cl-language-reference/src/pages/dictionary-todo.md

+# Common Lisp Dictionary Entries To Do's

+Here are all the dicionary entry pages for which we need expanded explanations and examples.
+If you write an exaplantion on one and submit a pull request, please strike the list items here by surrounding it with `~~` and move it to the "Done" list in the bottom of the page.

+## TODO

 - [dotimes](/docs/chap-6/g-c-dictionary/dotimes)
 - [dolist](/docs/chap-6/g-c-dictionary/dolist)
 - [go** may be used within the body of **dolist** to transfer control to a statement labeled by a *tag*. **loop](/docs/chap-6/g-c-dictionary/goaaamayabeausedawithinatheabodyaofaaadolistaaatoatransferacontrolatoaaastatementalabeledabyaaaatagaaaaaloop)